pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 preprocess_dwi -i dwi.txt
 preprocess_mask -i mask.txt
 ```
+The training data will be stored in the directory of the first case in dwi.txt

 * Open the settings.ini file in the `src` folder and modify the parameters accordingly,
 After making the changes run